jlmichaud/100-days-of-code/log.md

 **Link to work:**

+### Day 14: January 23, 2021

+**Today's Progress:** Completed the section on basic data structures in freeCodeCamp JS certification.

+**Thoughts:** Got off track due to a week of intense fatigue and headaches.
+Happy to finally be able to get back to this!
+I hope to start on a new project tomorrow.

 ### Day 13: January 17, 2021

 **Today's Progress:** I got the binary to decimal converter working in the browser!
 I tried to get the CSS working better but it's becoming clear that my CSS knowledge is severely lacking.